Menu

 Get a hold of your credit reports

 Before you apply for any finance, it’s imperative you know what lenders are going to be presented with when they check your financial history.
-This should be done well in advance of applying for any mortgage, preferably a minimum of 14 weeks before to give you plenty of time to review what’s recorded on your credit reports.
+This should be done well before applying for any mortgage, preferably a minimum of 14 weeks before, to give you plenty of time to review what’s recorded on your credit reports.

 Credit Reporting Agencies usually update records every 4 to 6 weeks, which is when incorrect information can be rectified.
 However, if you’re challenging an entry with a view to remove it, it will take longer.
-What you can do in the meantime is contact the Credit Reference Agency to have a Notice of Correction added.
-By doing this lenders will see your note about the entry, and take that into consideration for your application.
+In the meantime, you can contact the Credit Reference Agency to have a Notice of Correction added.
+By doing this, lenders will see your note about the entry and take that into consideration for your application.

-Once you have your credit reports, we have published a few resources that are worth checking out.
+Once you have your credit reports, we have published some resources worth checking out.

 Those are: